buswedg/windows-helpers/nvidia-driver-manager/README.md

 # NVIDIA-Driver-Manager

-Downloads and/or installs essential Nvidia display drivers (excluding GeForce and Shadowplay components) using Powershell and 7zip.
+Downloads and/or installs essential Nvidia display drivers using PowerShell and 7-Zip.

 ## Usage